 Also, comparing operating expenses between companies gives a fair idea on which is more efficient of the two.
 A point to note is that some industries have more operating expenses than others.
-So, comparing operating expense is more meaningful when we take companies within the same industry.
+So, comparing operating expenses is more meaningful when we take companies within the same industry.

 Operating Expense = Office expense + insurance+ license fees+ salaries and wages + accounting expenses + supplies + utilities + maintenance and repairs+ property taxes+ license fees.

 This is not a comprehensive list of the operating expenses.
-Every company may have its own unique structure on the basis of their business.
+Every company may have its own unique structure on the basis of its business.
 These expenses would be shown on the income statement and calculated along with other costs.

 Categories of Operating Expenses

-One can categorize operating expenses into Selling, Administrative and General Expenses (SG&A).
+One can categorize operating expenses into Selling, Administrative, and General Expenses (SG&A).
 One can sub-categorize SG&A into compensation-related expenses, office-related expenses, and sales and marketing-related expenses.

-Some common compensation-related operating expenses are – sales commissions, benefits and pension plan contributions for non-production employees, compensation for non-production employees.
+Some common compensation-related operating expenses are – sales commissions, benefits and pension plan contributions for non-production employees, and compensation for non-production employees.

-All these costs together constitute Selling, Administrative and General Expenses (SG&A).
+All these costs together constitute Selling, Administrative, and General Expenses (SG&A).
 Some of these are discussed in detail below;

 Property Tax – A company might be paying rent for the office.
 Such an expense also forms the part of operating expense.